johu19/portfolio-backend/README.md

 Things to improve:
   - Using middlewares for error handling, security and json parsing
   - Query params for get methods to allow pagination, filters, etc
+  - Implementation of unit tests
+  - Option to receive an user portfolio image and save it in aws (s3)